- Common uses

 - slow or fast heartbeat

 Thalidomide may cause nerve damage that can be severe and permanent.
 This damage may occur any time during or after your treatment.
 Your doctor will examine you regularly to see how thalidomide has affected your nervous system.
-If you experience any of the following symptoms, call your doctor immediately: numbness, tingling, pain, or burning in the hands and feet.
+If you experience any of the following symptoms, stop taking thalidomide and call your doctor immediately: numbness, tingling, pain, or burning in the hands and feet.

 Thalidomide may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.